Stagecoach Merseyside and South Lancashire: Stagecoach in Merseyside

 Stagecoach in Merseyside was the trading name of Glenvale Transport Ltd, which was purchased by Stagecoach in 2005.
 The original company was formed in 2001 by the staff and management of Gillmoss depot, formerly operated by MTL North, after Arriva was ordered in 2000 by the Competition Commission to sell it in order to avoid a public inquiry for operating a monopoly of services in Merseyside.

 After having been beaten themselves by Gillmoss' management to acquire the depot in 2001, the Stagecoach Group purchased Glenvale Transport in August 2005 for £3.4 million, beating competition from rivals FirstGroup, Go-Ahead Group and Transdev Blazefield while taking on Glenvale's net debts of £7.8 million.
 Following the sale, Stagecoach immediately invested £6.5 million in new buses to reduce the age profile of the elderly Glenvale fleet.

 In August 2011, the Stagecoach Group announced plans to restructure their bus operations in the North West of England with the former Stagecoach North West operations, which consisted of Stagecoach in Cumbria, Stagecoach in Lancashire and Stagecoach in Lancaster.
 The restructuring saw Stagecoach North West split up into two halves, with Cumbria and Lancaster operations merging into Stagecoach Cumbria & North Lancashire and Stagecoach in Merseyside merging with Stagecoach in Lancashire.
 The other Stagecoach operation in the region, Stagecoach Manchester, remained unaffected and continued as a separate operation.

 In June 2023, Stagecoach announced it had purchased the operations and majority of the vehicles and employees of Aintree independent operator Peoplesbus.
 Operations transferred to Stagecoach Merseyside and South Lancashire's Gillmoss depot on 9 July, with a second iteration of Peoplesbus returning to Merseytravel contracts in January 2024.

+In January 2026, Stagecoach was awarded a 'Category 1' tender to operate franchised Metro bus services in the Metropolitan Borough of St Helens, taking over the operations of Arriva Merseyside in the borough from October 2026.
+At the same time, however, Stagecoach lost its operations in the Metropolitan Borough of Wirral to Greater Manchester-based Go-Ahead Group operator Go North West.